lcarsde/lcarswm/readme.md

 * Some popups don't render (noticed on IntelliJ startup tips popup)
 * Popups probably shouldn't be scaled, but instead centered in the window area
 * lxterminal doesn't render until it went through a switch of the active application
-* App internal popup windows have a large offset and so do mouse resize pointers on window internal borders

 ## To do
 * Configuration for application key bindings